A waterproof mastectomy drain bag holder is an essential item for a breast cancer patient after surgery.

 And I must admit, until recently, I wasn’t familiar with the pre and post-op necessities for someone having a mastectomy.

-There were still so many things on my list, though!
+There are still so many things on my list, though!
 So I will be working my way through them as best I can.

 This waterproof mastectomy drain bag holder has been in my mental queue for a long time.
 I’m excited to share them with you, finally!